Jean-Joseph Benjamin-Constant: Biography

-Benjamin-Constant also taught at Académie Julian; among his pupils was the miniaturist Alice Beckington and the Scottish artist W. S. Shanks.
+Benjamin-Constant also taught at Académie Julian; among his pupils were Henry Ossawa Tanner and Angèle Delasalle, the miniaturist Alice Beckington and the Scottish artist W. S. Shanks.
 He was a writer of repute, contributing a number of studies on contemporary French painters.
 Along with fellow artists, Nasreddine Dinet, Paul Leroy, Jean-Léon Gérôme and curator/ art historian, Léonce Bénédite, he was one of the founders of the Société des Peintres Orientalistes Français.

 He died in Paris on 26 May 1902.